Mircea-MMXXI/azapy/docs/LSSD_th_doc.md

 # LSSD optimal portfolio <a name="TOP"></a>

 LSSD stands for *Lower Semi-Standard Deviation*.
-*azapy* implements a generalization of LSSD, namely the Mixture LSSD or mLSSD.
+*azapy* implements a generalization of LSSD, namely the Mixture LSSD (mLSSD).

 mLSSD is a superposition of recursive high order LSSD measures.
 The single LSSD measure can be viewed as a particular case of mLSSD.